FranciszekPin/maze-generator/README.md

         return maze

-Your algorithm should edit `maze` variable, which is 2D Python list.
+Your algorithm should modify `maze` variable, which is 2D Python list.
 By default, this list has all values set to `'x'` which means 'no crossing'.
 By setting some maze values to `' '` you can define where there should be 'crossing'.
 Your algorithm should work for given `width` and `height`.